Robust Multi-Stream Massive MIMO Satellite Systems Based on Statistical CSI: System Model

 Let $\mathbf{x}_{s,k,r}^{(q)}$ denote the signal transmitted from the $s$-th SAT to the $k$-th UT on the $r$-th subcarrier of the $q$-th OFDM symbol.
 By applying the inverse Fourier transform to $\mathbf{x}_{s,k,r}^{(q)}$, the time-domain baseband signal is given by:

 Here, $T_{\text{sym}} = T + T_{\text{CP}}$, where $T_{\text{sym}}$, $T$, and $T_{\text{CP}}$ denote the OFDM symbol duration, data duration, and cyclic prefix (CP) duration, respectively.
 The function $u(t) = 1$ if $t \in [0, T]$ and $u(t) = 0$ otherwise.
-Additionally, $\triangle f = \frac{1}{T}$ is the subcarrier spacing, while $N_r$ and $N_q$ denote the number of subcarriers and consecutive OFDM symbols, respectively.
+Additionally, $\Delta f = \frac{1}{T}$ is the subcarrier spacing, while $N_r$ and $N_q$ denote the number of subcarriers and consecutive OFDM symbols, respectively.
 After appending the CP and applying frequency upconversion, the transmitted signal can be written as:

 where $f_0$ denotes the carrier frequency.
 To achieve coherent transmission, we adopt the compensation approach utilized in \cite{Yafei2026Statistical}.
-By applying the delay and Doppler precompensations, denoted by $\tau_{s,k}^{\text{cps}}$ and $v_{s,k}^{\text{cps}}$, respectively, to $\hat{\mathbf{x}}_{s,k}(t)$, we obtain:
+By applying the delay and Doppler precompensation offsets, denoted by $\tau_{s,k}^{\text{cps}}$ and $v_{s,k}^{\text{cps}}$, respectively, to $\hat{\mathbf{x}}_{s,k}(t)$, we obtain:

 At the UT, the compensated time-domain signal is convolved with the channel impulse response, followed by downconversion and a discrete Fourier transform.
 The received signal at the $k$-th UT on the $r$-th subcarrier during the $q$-th OFDM symbol duration can be expressed as\footnote{Interested readers are referred to \cite{Yafei2026Statistical} for the detailed mathematical derivation of this procedure.}: